-Objectives Activities Resources Tuesday 12.9 To be able to explain how an ear works.
+Session Objectives Activities Resources 1 To be able to explain how an ear works.
 To understand how sound travels through the air and is affected by the environment.
-Demonstration using the 'How the ear works!' resources Looking at model of the ear Demonstrations on the pc Labelling pictures of the ear Ear box Model of ear PC Ear Pictures Mon 18.9 To begin to develop strategies, with support, that will enable them to participate in a group conversation or activity.
+Demonstration using the 'How the ear works!' resources Looking at model of the ear Computer simulations Labelling pictures of the ear Model of ear Web resources Ear Pictures 2 To begin to develop strategies, with support, that will enable them to participate in a group conversation or activity.
 Exploring ways of meeting people and telling them you are deaf.
-Joint discussion to generate ideas recording on a flip chart Role play in pairs with support Demonstrate role play and discuss KS2 record some of ideas Flip Chart and coloured pens Tues 26.9 To be familiar with an audiogram and that it shows what they can hear.
-Using audiometer demonstrate how an audiogram is generated Pictures of audiograms Poster of audiogram with pictures to illustrate sounds Demonstration on pc Colour an audiogram picture KS1, Colour and label and audiogram KS2 Poster of Audiogram PC web sites Audiometer Audiogram pictures Mon 2.10 To begin to develop strategies, with support, that will enable them to participate in a group conversation or activity.
-Lip Reading Sharing ideas about why we lip-read, why it is important and then what makes it easy Using info generated each child, with varying amounts of support to produce a poster/leaflet to present to class teachers which explains how to make lip reading easy Flip chart Lap tops
+Joint discussion to generate ideas recording on a flip chart Role plays in pairs with support Demonstrate role play and discuss KS2 record some of the ideas Flip Chart and coloured pens 3 To be familiar with an audiogram and that it shows what they can hear.
+Using audiometer demonstrate how an audiogram is generated Pictures of audiograms Everyday sounds audiogram Colour an audiogram picture KS1, Colour and label an audiogram KS2 Poster of Audiogram Web sites Audiometer Audiogram pictures 4 To begin to develop strategies, with support, that will enable them to participate in a group conversation or activity.
+Sharing ideas about why we lip-read, why it is important and then what makes it easy Using info generated by the children-produce a poster/leaflet to present to class teachers which explains how to make lip reading easier Flip chart Laptops